splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

   |br|

-  The :strong:`Mean` function also supports transformation over a calendar window (day, week, month, etc.) instead of a moving window.
-For more information, see :ref:`calendar-window`.
+  The :strong:`Mean` function also supports transformation over a calendar window (day, week, month, and so on) and a dashboard window instead of a moving window.
+For more information, see :ref:`calendar-window` and :ref:`dashboard-window`.

 .. _mean-plus-stddev: